jaalto/project--shell-script-performance-and-portability/README.md

 How can you make shell scripts run faster?
 That's the question these test cases aim to answer.

+The main focus are the features found in
+Bash and less in pure POSIX.

+From a performance point of view, for serious shell scripting, Bash is the sensible choice for efficient data manipulation in memory (arrays, fast string handling with an extended set of parameter expansions, regular expressions, extracting regex matches) and utilizing blazingly fast functions with namerefs.

+Shell scripting is about combining redirections, pipes, calling external utilities, and gluing them all together.
+Shell scripots are also quite portable by default, requiring no additional installation.
+Perl or Python excel in their respective fields, where the requirements differ from those of the shell.

 The results presented in this README provide only some highlighs from the test cases listed in RESULTS.
 Consider the raw